raspberrypilearning/interactive-animation/en/step_8.md

 --- task ---

-You may want to **Investigate** the example projects in **Step 2: Get inspiration**.
+You may want to investigate the example projects in **step 2: Get inspiration**.
 If so, you could compare the programs of sprites whose movement and appearance are relevant to your project ideas.

 **Tip**: Professional programmers explore and take inspiration from code created by other programmers.